bitcoin-0/btc0/political/uk/mp_letter_templates/misc_points.md

 3. Exposure of companies esp finacial ones to a crash if growth continues the way its going
 // Could trigger next finacial crisis

+4. No consumer protections (eg against fraud)
+// Two directions here, the first against rogue merchants - not easy to get money back if something goes wrong
+// Second against crimnal fraud - banks currently have the ability to reverse some transactions - this isn't possible with cryptocurrencies

+5. Potential to loose currency if the password is lost
+// This is a really huge downside